superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

         addAccount(address(_app));
     }
 ```
-2. As a convention, the new file name should be `YourApp.hott.sol`.
+As a convention, the contract file name should be `YourApp.hott.sol`.

-3. Write additional Echidna yaml configuration, minimally:
+2. Create an Echidna yaml configuration file with at least this content:
 ```
 testMode: "property"
 ```
-Check [Echidna documentation](https://github.com/crytic/echidna/) for more details what you can configure more.
+Check the [Echidna documentation](https://github.com/crytic/echidna/) for more configuration options.

-4. Write a list of possible actions how the testers can interact with your app:
+3. Write a list of possible actions how the testers can interact with your app, for example:
 ```
 function participateLottery(uint8 a, int64 flowRate) public {
     LotteryPlayer player = getOnePlayer(a);